marvickps/Rebuy/README.md

 # Instruction

-### *Core Features:*
+### *Core Features :*

-- User authentication (sign up, login, logout)
+- User authentication (sign up, login, logout)  ✅
-- Product listing and posting
+- Product listing and posting ✅
 - Basic product browsing/search
-- User profiles
+- User profiles ✅
-- Firebase backend integration
+- Firebase backend integration ✅

-### *Advanced Features:*
+### *Advanced Features  :*

-- Real-time chat between buyers/sellers
+- Real-time chat between buyers/sellers ✅
-- Image upload for products
+- Image upload for products ✅
-- Categories and filtering
+- Categories and filtering (Needed improvement)
-- Favorites/wishlist functionality
+- Favorites/wishlist functionality (not showing in the page)
+- **Shipping Options for Seller**
+    - Choose between courier or speed post
+    - Could be a dropdown or input field when listing
+- **Order Tracking Info from Seller - Tracking number, Shipping method info**
+- **Rating System -** After a transaction, users should be able to Rate the other party
-- mockup payment page.
+- mockup payment page. (not done)

-### *UI/UX Polish:*

-- Modern, responsive design
-- Smooth navigation
-- Loading states and error handling

-### *Testing & Deployment:*

-- Bug fixes and testing
-- Firebase configuration
-- APK generation

 ## *Your Role as Your Development Partner:*